 In response, on June 22, 2012, the Office of Special Education and Rehabilitative Services distributed a Dear Colleague letter to all state directors of Special Education referencing the availability of the MathML3 Structure Guidelines.
 (MathML3 is the current version of the XML-based math mark-up language ratified by the World Wide Web Consortium [W3C], the DAISY Consortium, and the NIMAS Standards Board.)
 See more information on the National Center on AEM website…

 Maine Department of Education – Special Services Forms

 The Maine DOE has published information and the standardized the Individualized Education Program (IEP) form in multiple formats including RTF or MS Word.
 The latest version of the IEP Form may be found on the Maine DOE Special Services Forms webpage.
-In addition, there is also an IEP Guidance Document which will assist IEP Teams on how to include AIM and Assistive Technology in the IEP.
+In addition, there is also an IEP Guidance Document which will assist IEP Teams on how to include AEM and Assistive Technology in the IEP.